 We have to be clear and honest right up front – we don’t recommend visiting Venezuela right now.
 It is a beautiful country and in times of stability, makes for an excellent destination in Latin America, but unfortunately the situation is crazy and probably will be for at least the next few months.
 If you decide to ignore this warning, at least avoid Caracas.

-You’re probably wondering why we have tours available if we don’t recommend visiting right now.
 We believe you should still have access to knowing about at least a few off-the-beaten-path, authentic experiences in Venezuela, to add to your bucket list, and to bookmark for when it becomes safer.
 We have partnerships with some excellent local operators and communities and are excited to connect you with them in what we hope is the not-too-distant future.
-You can read about some of those experiences here.
+You can read about some of those experiences below.